(Left) Straight neck curve. (Right) Natural neck curve.

 Chiropractors are trained and qualified to formally diagnose conditions such as cervical hypolordosis and describe available treatment options and how likely they are to be effective.

-Rin Spine Center's Spinal Rehabilitation Program for Cervical Hypolordosis is a course of treatment designed to restore the natural curvature of the neck.
+Rin Spine Center's Spinal Realignment Program for Cervical Hypolordosis is a course of treatment designed to restore the natural curvature of the neck.

 During an initial consultation, a chiropractor is able to determine if your condition is: a) minor and treatable, or b) more serious and requiring intensive, extended treatment or referral to a specialist.
 Alongside chiropractic adjustment and physical therapy sessions, we also help you supplement your recovery through specific prescribed physical exercises and nutritional advice.

 For further reading, discover how two patients with straight neck responded to Rin Spine Center's chiropractic pain relief program:

 More in the Spine Center: